-We pushed for the smoothest sand-finish possible with the new direction so as to most closely resemble real portland cement stucco.
+“Anyhoo”, we pushed for the smoothest sand-finish EIFS possible with the new direction so as to most closely resemble real portland cement stucco.
 We always recommend water-managed wall-cladding systems no matter the material, but are not sure a water-managed wall system was used here, as sealant was installed at base EIFS to concete patio.
 We were able to advise on all the joint locations, which were achieved with the standard v-groove EIFS method.
-Aluminum reveal joints would have been a nice touch, but were not included.
+Aluminum reveal joints may have been a nice touch, but were not included.
 Some of the EIFS details were modified in the field from design intent, but overall, the look has been achieved, and more reflection and time will tell if stucco/EIFS was the right choice.

 More architect involvement during construction is never a bad idea, but as with all projects, the team dynamic may dictate a different approach.
 We always push to function as architect, interior designer, and builder so that we can be intimately involved for the entire process beginning-to-end, including all details and important decisions along the way.
-The number one benefit is to help see that the design-intent is achieved and that our clients receive a comprehensive design + build solution beginning-to-end, exterior to interior.
+The number one benefit is to help see that Owner and Architect design-intent is achieved and that our clients receive a comprehensive design + build solution beginning-to-end, exterior to interior.
 Design-by-committee or redesign and reconsideration of design-intent during the construction phase without Architect oversight is a precarious road to take in general, but especially a project like this.

 In the photo below, something is missing – the future studio to the far left is still planned for Phase Two.
 It will be a great feature for the owner, and will also complete the architectural composition by helping achieve visual balance and also softening an otherwise angular design (see renderings, especially the aerial view).